g-kalani/IndiaQuant-MCP/README.md

 - "Find me oversold IT stocks"
 - "Buy 50 shares of Infosys with a stop loss at 1500"

-It actually works — all 10 tools return live NSE/BSE data.
+All 10 tools return live NSE/BSE data.

 ---